uclaioes/bayren-atlas/tutorial.md

 A table icon is located in the upper right corner, among the various download options: ![Screenshot of the crosstab button, which is a table icon.]({{ "/assets/images/tutorial/tutorial-download-crosstab.png" | relative_url }}){: .img-icon}

-Clicking on the icon with redirect you to the Data Download page.
+Clicking on the icon will redirect you to the Data Download page.

 ![Screenshot of the top of the Data Download page as navigated through the Profiles page.]({{ "/assets/images/tutorial/tutorial-data-download.png" | relative_url }})